Tucker Eskew: Vianovo

 In 2003, Eskew resigned from his position in the Bush administration to launch Eskew Strategy Group alongside his wife, Lisa Lackovic Eskew.

 In 2005, Eskew merged Eskew Strategy Group into political consultancy Vianovo, which he co-founded alongside Matthew Dowd, Blaine Bull and James S. Taylor.

 2008 John McCain presidential campaign

 In 2008, Eskew was brought on board the McCain campaign to aid vice presidential candidate Sarah Palin in the preparation of speeches and press appearance management.
 He served as counselor to Palin on the campaign trail.
 Eskew's work with Palin was portrayed by actor Colby French in the 2012 HBO original film Game Change.

 Other roles

-Eskew was featured as a political commentator in the PBS documentary Boogie Man: The Lee Atwater Story.
+Eskew was featured as a political commentator in the documentary Boogie Man: The Lee Atwater Story.
 In the film, Eskew says "Can you understand American politics if you don't understand Lee Atwater?
 I believe not."

-He serves on the Melanoma Research Foundation Board of Directors, where he is Chairman of the Governance Committee.
+He serves on the board of directors for the Melanoma Research Foundation, where he is chairman of the Governance Committee.
 He also serves on the ONE Campaign's National Advisory Committee.
 Eskew traveled to Ghana in 2011 on a bipartisan "listening and learning" trip led by the ONE Campaign.